We are excited to have students and colleagues on campus!

 As the college operates amid this global pandemic, please be aware of the following:

-- Employees who can work remotely must work remotely.
+- Work activities that can feasibly be completed remotely must be completed remotely.
 In-person work is prohibited for Hope College employees (including student employees) to the extent that it is reasonably feasible for your work to be completed remotely.
 Read the policy.

 - Employees must complete a daily screening each day they will be working on campus.
 Access the screening form.

-- You will need your ID and PIN to access buildings.
-As we try to maintain the safest possible environment for our community, you will need your ID card and personal identification number (PIN) — or in a few cases, the key — to gain access to buildings.
+- You may need your ID and PIN to access buildings.
+As we try to maintain the safest possible environment for our community, you may need your ID card and personal identification number (PIN) — or in a few cases, the key — to gain access to buildings.
 If you have forgotten your PIN, please contact Campus Safety (616.395.7770).

 - Employees are encouraged to meet virtually whenever possible.